Fuzuli (city): Reconstruction

 As part of a massive reconstruction project, a new highway is to be built to Shusha via Fuzuli, according to President Aliyev who announced the plan to build during his 16 November 2020 visit to the ruins of the latter town.
 The process was started with immediate effect, press reports suggesting the new 101 km multi-lane highway should be finished by mid-2022.

 On 5 January 2021, Azerbaijani president Ilham Aliyev, announced that an international airport was planned to be built near Fuzuli.
 Four days later, the plan for a Fuzuli-Shusha railway was also made public.
 Fuzuli International Airport was inaugurated on 26 October 2021 by the presidents of Azerbaijan and Turkey.

+On 31 July 2023, Fuzuli City Day was established by presidential decree, to be celebrated annually on 17 October, marking the anniversary of the city's liberation.